If you have been looking for an extra-large dog that will be loving, loyal, and full of fun, a St. Bernard Rottweiler mix is a great place to start.

 However, this dog may have a stubborn and independent streak.
 So, be prepared for surprises.
 With such an independent and capable working breed mix, you can never be absolutely sure of what you will get when it comes to personality.

 Also, remember that every dog is unique and will be influenced by its experiences from puppyhood and beyond.

 So, even though knowing which breeds make up your mix can be helpful when trying to predict things like temperament and personality traits, it is also important to remember that every canine is a unique individual.

 On average, a Rottweiler will live for about 10 years.
 However, with good care, a Rottweiler can live as long as 15 years.
 Simultaneously, St. Bernards live about 10 years.

 Once again, with adequate veterinary care and an active lifestyle, these dogs can live much longer.
 As such, a Rottweiler St. Bernard hybrid is likely to live anywhere from 10 to 14 years.

 Other Traits of the St. Bernard Rottweiler Mix

-Other characteristic traits of the St. Bernard Rottweiler mix include an independent personality, the ability to learn unique tasks, and incredibly loyal and loving temperament.
+Other characteristic traits of the St. Bernard Rottweiler mix include an independent personality, the ability to learn unique tasks, and an incredibly loyal and loving temperament.